iPhone 13 deliveries could take weeks to arrive

-In the US, it claims a 3-4 week wait for iPhone 13 Pro and iPhone 13 Pro Max models, with a more bearable 7-10 days for the iPhone 13 and iPhone 13 mini.
+In the US, Apple claims a 3-4 week wait for iPhone 13 Pro and iPhone 13 Pro Max models, with a more bearable 7-10 days for the iPhone 13 and iPhone 13 mini.

 In the UK, delivery estimates for the iPhone 13 and iPhone 13 mini seem to range between October 13 and November 1, depending on the configuration you choose, with the iPhone 13 Pro and Pro Max providing a window of November 1 to November 8.